ShreyaRaundal/interviewproject/README.md

 ---

-Database Usage in the Project:
+Database Integration (My Role):

-We used a MySQL database to manage user information and activity logs for the secure data transfer process.
-The database provided persistent storage and helped us manage authentication and user access.
+I set up and configured the MySQL database to store user credentials, share metadata, and activity logs for the secure data sharing system.

-Typical Data Stored:

-User details: (username, password [securely hashed], email, etc.)
-Secret sharing metadata:
-Share IDs
-Associated user ID
-Timestamps
-Status of share (sent, received, pending)
-Logs:
-Actions performed (data embedded, data retrieved, etc.)
-Success/failure status
-Timestamps
+I wrote SQL scripts for initializing the database schema and provided CRUD (Create, Read, Update, Delete) operations through JDBC in Java.
-Example of Database Tables:
+Example of Data in the Database:

-users

-id	username	password_hash	email	created_at
-1	alice	(hashed)	...	...
-shares
+User Table:
+Stores user info for authentication and authorization.

+Columns: id, username, password_hash, email, created_at
+Shares Table:
+Manages metadata about each secret share.

-id	user_id	share_data (possibly encrypted or as a file path)	created_at	status logs
+Columns: id, user_id, share_data (encrypted or as file path), created_at, status Logs Table:

-id	user_id	action	status	timestamp
-1	1	Embedded Secret	success	2024-05-11 09:00:00
-Sample Queries:

-To store a new user:
+Tracks actions like embedding or retrieving secrets.

+Columns: id, user_id, action, status, timestamp
+Sample SQL Queries I wrote:

+Creating the Users Table:

 SQL
-INSERT INTO users (username, password_hash, email, created_at) VALUES ('alice', 'encrypted_hash', 'alice@email.com', NOW());
-To save a generated share:
+CREATE TABLE users (
+  id INT AUTO_INCREMENT PRIMARY KEY, username VARCHAR(50) NOT NULL, password_hash VARCHAR(255) NOT NULL,
+  email VARCHAR(100),
+  created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);
+Inserting a New User:

 SQL
+INSERT INTO users (username, password_hash, email) VALUES ('alice', 'encrypted_hash', 'alice@email.com');
+Storing a Secret Share:

+SQL
 INSERT INTO shares (user_id, share_data, created_at, status)
 VALUES (1, 'path/to/share.png', NOW(), 'sent');
-To log an activity:
+Logging an Activity:

 SQL
 INSERT INTO logs (user_id, action, status, timestamp) VALUES (1, 'Embedded Secret', 'success', NOW());
-Summary:
-The database mainly handled authentication, tracking secret shares, and recording actions for security and auditing purposes.
-All sensitive data (like shares or hashes) was either encrypted or stored as references, not as plain text.
+Connectivity:

+I managed the database connection in Java using JDBC, configuring the connection URL, username, and password in the DBConnection.java file
+---
 **Tips for Interview:**
 - Emphasize the “multi-layered” approach and why it’s more secure.
 - Give a real-world analogy (e.g., “It’s like locking a box, hiding the box in a painting, and then splitting the painting into puzzle pieces”).